costis-t/smallProjects/energy_savings/speakers.md

     echo '0' > /tmp/sound_playing
 fi
 ```
-The output of `pacmd list-sink-inputs` when PC speakers are being used by the system is this one:
+The output of `pacmd list-sink-inputs` when the speakers are being used by the system is this one:
 ```bash
 1 sink input(s) available.
     index: 65